Scrumptious vegan coconut flour cupcakes are just what your next celebration needs! They are grain-free, nut-free, and gluten-free, too.

 Alas, no, neither flaxseed meal or chia seeds work as a replacement for the psyllium husks.
 I have tried; the cupcakes rise and (dramatically) fall.

-The cups will only be about 1/3 to 1/2 full–this is just as it should be!
+No!
+The cupcakes will not rise properly if too much batter is added to the muffin cup.
+The cups should only be filled about 1/3 to 1/2 full.
 They will rise to the top of the cup.

-Note that the cupcakes may end up with a very slight dip post-bake.
+Yes!
+The cupcakes may likely end up with a very slight dip post-bake.
 Not to worry!
-They are baked all the way through (be sure to do a toothpick test before removing from the oven, to make sure).
+This is not necessarily a sign that they are baked all the way through (be sure to do a toothpick test before removing from the oven, to make sure).
 You can fill the dip with icing, ganache or frosting–no one will notice!

 This one didn’t make it to the icing stage 🙂 The texture is sooo good–just like a traditional, all-purpose flour cupcake.
 No spongie-ness!!!